deepanshs/mrinversion/README.md

 ## Features

-The `mrinversion` package includes the **inversion of a two-dimensional solid-state NMR spectrum of dilute spin-systems to a three-dimensional distribution of tensor parameters**.
-At present, we support the inversion of
+The `mrinversion` package includes

+- **Spectral Inversion**: Two-dimensional solid-state NMR spectrum of dilute spin-systems correlating the isotropic to anisotropic frequencies to a three-dimensional distribution of NMR tensor parameters.
+  Presently, we support the inversion of

   - **Magic angle turning (MAT), Phase adjusted spinning sidebands (PASS)**, and similar spectra correlating the isotropic chemical shift resonances to pure anisotropic spinning sideband resonances into a three-dimensional distribution of nuclear shielding tensor parameters---isotropic chemical shift, shielding anisotropy and asymmetry parameters---defined using the Haeberlen convention.

   - **Magic angle flipping (MAF)** spectra correlating the isotropic chemical shift resonances to pure anisotropic resonances into a three-dimensional distribution of nuclear shielding tensor parameters---isotropic chemical shift, shielding anisotropy and asymmetry parameters---defined using the Haeberlen convention.

+- **Relaxometry Inversion**: Inversion of NMR relaxometry measurements to the distribution of relaxation parameters (T1, T2).

 For more information, refer to the [documentation](https://mrinversion.readthedocs.io/en/latest/).